The number one reason why succulents die is overwatering. If you’re facing that as well, it’s essential to learn How to Save an Overwatered Succulent.

 1. Allow the Roots to Dry

-When the roots seem dry, plant it back in a pot using a fresh succulent mix and treat it with copper fungicide.
+When the roots seem totally dry, plant back in a pot having fresh succulent mix and treat it with copper fungicide.

 2. Place Succulents Away from the Sun